Anshei Sphard Beth El Emeth Congregation

-Anshei Sphard Beth El Emeth Congregation is a Modern Orthodox synagogue located in suburban East Memphis, Tennessee.
+Anshei Sphard Beth El Emeth Congregation, abbreviated as ASBEE, was a Modern Orthodox synagogue located at 120 North East Yates Road, in East Memphis, Tennessee, in the United States.
+Established in 1966, with a history dating from 1861, the congregation operated for over 160 years prior to its 2023 merger with the Baron Hirsch Congregation.

+As of 2023, ASBEE is a charity fund the supports maintenance of its cemetery and other charitable causes.

 History

-Anshei Sphard Beth El Emeth Congregation (ASBEE) was formed by the 1966 merger of Anshei Sphard and Beth El Emeth, two Memphis Orthodox congregations with 19th century roots.
+Anshei Sphard Beth El Emeth Congregation was formed by the 1966 merger of Anshei Sphard and Beth El Emeth, two Memphis Modern Orthodox congregations with 19th century roots.

+Beth El Emeth

 Beth El Emeth was formed in 1861 by a group of dissatisfied members from the B'nai Israel Congregation (now Temple Israel).
 These members objected to B'nai Israel's move toward Reform Judaism.
 Their new congregation, guided by Rabbi Jacob Peres, who had been B'nai Israel's first rabbi, was committed to maintaining the "minhag Polen" (traditions of the Polish Jews).
 In its initial years, the shul's leadership would prove to be less than stable.
 Its first religious leader was Chazan Elya Marcuson, whose stint would be quite brief.
 In 1863, Beth El Emeth got its first rabbi in Joel Alexander of Brooklyn, New York, who would only preside for three short years until his death in 1866.
 In the coming years, the rabbinate would be in flux.

 By 1872, the shul had acquired a cemetery, which was located south of Central Avenue and north of Cane Creek, according to the Shelby County directory.
 In the mid-1870s, Ferdinand Leopold Sarner, a former chaplain in the Civil War, became the new rabbi.

 The Yellow Fever epidemic in Memphis in the late 1870s would deliver a huge blow to the congregation, killing off Peres, Sarner, and much of its membership.
 In 1880, services were suspended, only to be continued the next year, according to the Shelby County directory.
 In 1882, the remaining members of the congregation engaged in talks with Bnai Israel in the hope of a merger.
 Bnai Israel decided that whereas they would not merge as a whole, they would accept members on an individual basis.
 Beginning in 1884, the congregation would no longer be listed in Shelby County directories.
 The cemetery would similarly vanish from directories in 1887.